ppy/osu-wiki/wiki/Tournaments/TWC/2018/en.md

 ### Mappool Instructions

 1. There will be 1 mappool for the Group Stage, 1 mappool for the Round of 16, 1 mappool for the Quarterfinals, 1 mappool for the Semifinals and 1 mappool for the Finals.
-  - Finals Week 1 & Finals Week 2 use the same mappool.
+  - Finals & Grand Finals use the same mappool.

 2. Each mappool consists of 5 brackets: NoMod, [Hidden](/wiki/Game_Modifiers), [HardRock](/wiki/Game_Modifiers), [DoubleTime](/wiki/Game_Modifiers) and FreeMod.
 3. Each mappool consists of 14 maps in total with the exception of the Finals pool which will have 16 maps in total.